joe-claire/dig333finalproject/README.md

 ```

 This is a looping program that updates a file called **RANDEQ.txt** every 0.25 seconds.
 It is able to loop in the background because of the ampersand at the end of the sudo command.
-Once **RANDOMEQ.py** is in motion, it does not need to be adjusted or updated; it will run on its own in the background.
+Once **RANDOMEQ.py** is in motion, it does not need to be adjusted.

 Here's what the file that **RANDOMEQ.py** repeatedly overwrites looks like: